sjg20/u-boot-concept/doc/develop/bootstd.rst

 implementation of `bootdev_find_in_blk()` checks the partition table, and attempts to read a file from a filesystem on the partition number given by the
 @iter->part parameter.

+Each bootdev has a priority, which indicates the order in which it is used.
+Faster bootdevs are used first, since they are more likely to be able to boot the device quickly.

 Device hierarchy